LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 * Provides a sample supply chain application which runs on multiple DLT/Blockchain platforms that can be used as a reference pattern for how to safely abstract application logic from the underlying DLT/Blockchain platform

 ## What DLT Platforms are currently supported?
-* Corda Open Source and Enterprise
 * Hyperledger Fabric
+* Hyperledger Besu
+* Hyperledger Indy
 * GoQuorum
-* Hyperledger Indy
-* Hyperledger Besu
+* R3 Corda Open Source
+* R3 Corda Enterprise

 See the [Compatibility Matrix](https://blockchain-automation-framework.readthedocs.io/en/latest/compatibilitymatrix.html) for specific information and versions.